Chaudhry Ali Akbar Khan

 Chaudhry Ali Akbar Khan (Urdu/; 28 September 1910 - 8 October 1967) was a Pakistani politician and diplomat.
 He was elected as a member of the Punjab Provincial Assembly in British India in 1946.
-A prominent Pakistan Movement activist, Khan went on to serve in the newly-independent state of Pakistan as the provincial education minister of Punjab from 1953 to 1955 under chief minister Malik Feroz Khan Noon, and as the federal Minister for Home and Kashmir Affairs in the cabinet of president Ayub Khan from 1965 to 1966.
+A prominent Pakistan Movement activist, Khan went on to serve in the newly independent state of Pakistan as the provincial education minister of Punjab from 1953 to 1955 under chief minister Malik Feroz Khan Noon, and as the federal Minister for Home and Kashmir Affairs in the cabinet of president Ayub Khan from 1965 to 1966.

-He was also appointed as Pakistan's first ambassador to Sudan from 1957 to 1958, and as ambassador to Saudi Arabia from 1958 to 1962.
+He was also appointed Pakistan's first ambassador to Sudan from 1957 to 1958, and as ambassador to Saudi Arabia from 1958 to 1962.

 Early life and education

 Chaudhry Ali Akbar Khan was born on 28 September 1910 in the village of Kolian, located in the Dasuya subdivision of Hoshiarpur district in Punjab, British India.
 He belonged to a Rajput family.
 He graduated from the Government College in Lahore in 1931 and obtained a law degree from the Punjab University in 1935.

 Khan started practicing as a lawyer in Dasuya before shifting to Hoshiarpur in pre-partition Punjab.
-Following the partition of British India in 1947, he moved with his family to the newly-founded state of Pakistan, initially arriving in Lahore and then settling permanently in Lyallpur in 1949.
+Following the partition of British India in 1947, he moved with his family to the newly founded state of Pakistan, initially arriving in Lahore and then settling permanently in Lyallpur in 1949.